Generating and Using Evidence to Build Climate Change Resilience

 AIR partners with the U.S. Agency for International Development to manage the Famine Early Warning Systems Network (FEWS NET) Learning and Data Hub.

 FEWS NET provides evidence-based analysis to help governments and relief agencies plan for and respond to humanitarian crises, providing a data warehouse that collects data across multiple countries and a website that enables users to understand more effectively the analysis using interactive data visualization.
 Recent alerts about the Horn of Africa, for example, indicate that record-breaking drought, conflict, and high global food prices have left millions of people in need of emergency assistance.
-View the related blog post, Climate Change Brings Opportunities to Predict Droughts, Floods Earlier.
+View the related blog posts, Climate Change Brings Opportunities to Predict Droughts, Floods Earlier and Beyond Numbers: USAID’s FEWS NET Data Unlocks Actionable Insights.

 Image